open-contracting/software-development-handbook/docs/roadmap/index.rst

 -  Publication

    -  `OCDS Documentation <https://standard.open-contracting.org/latest/en/>`__: The official documentation of the Open Contracting Data Standard.
-   -  `Data Review Tool <https://ocds-data-review-tool.readthedocs.io/en/latest/>`__: An `online tool <https://review.standard.open-contracting.org/>`__ to report structural errors in OCDS data.
-It is primarily used by OCDS implementers to check their conformance to the standard.
-Its `library <https://github.com/open-contracting/lib-cove-ocds>`__ is used by Kingfisher to check for structural errors.

 Together, these tools connect with different steps of the hypothesis for change expressed in the `Scope of Data Products and Services <https://docs.google.com/document/d/1bJKyyhccImRkV-zi2DTEe5U9HDc_ncr5YJfMMUQiLfs/edit>`__.